zeroluck/docs/sources/admin-guide/deployment/rhel.md

 The Gluu Server Community Edition should be deployed on a VM with:

 * RHEL 6.5
-* 2 cpu units and at least 4GB of physical memory (more is always better, though)
+* 2 cpu units
+* At least 4GB of physical memory (more is always better, though)
+* 40 GB disk space

 ## Available Components